pchilst/dqn_rl_for_qqq/README.md

 ## Methodology
 1. Created a custom OpenAI Gym environment to define the trading action space
 2. Tested multiple reinforcement learning algorithms (PPO, A2C, DQN)
+3. Optimized code so that models run as efficiently as possible, parallelizing on GPU
-3. Implemented rigorous validation to minimize overfitting
+4. Implemented rigorous validation to minimize overfitting
-4. Optimized hyperparameters based on backtesting performance
+5. Optimized hyperparameters based on backtesting performance
-5. Evaluated models using standard trading metrics (Sharpe ratio, drawdown, etc.)
+6. Evaluated models using standard trading metrics (Sharpe ratio, drawdown, etc.)

 ## Results